cl3mente/dualHGT/README.md

 `docker run -v $PWD/:/app/input cl3mente/dualhgt:latest`

 This folder will be the channel for Docker to communicate with your local machine.
 This is where the results will be written, in the _'output'_ subfolder.

+### GitHub clone:
+Although not suggested, you can simply clone this repository and make sure every dependency is installed.

+`git clone www.github.com/cl3mente/dualHGT`

+### Run the software:
-Once you run the container, run the dualHGT.py script with this command and the other options that you might want to customize:
+Once you run the container, or have the dualHGT.py script available, run it with this command and the other options that you might want to customize:

 `python dualHGT.py -i input/ [...]`